News

 The Bastard Sons of Dennis

 Congratulations to The Bastard Sons of Dennis!
-They enjpyed a particularly splendid month on the November 2022 chart, occupying four of the places.
-Three of their songs on the new chart come from their splendid Cosy Lube Turtle album.
-The other is from their Cherry Smoke Empire album.
+They dominated February 2023 chart, with a remarkable six of the ten available places.
+Five of their songs come from their splendid Cosy Lube Turtle album.
+The other is a surprise new entry from their Cherry Smoke Empire album.

 Cosy Lube Turtle has been available on Bandcamp for some time.
 We recently released the Cosy Lube Turtle album to SoundCloud as well, and sent it away to a distributor for global distribution.
 More news on this will follow soon.

-Staying at number one on the new chart for a third month is Astronomy.
+Standing strong at number one on the new chart is Astronomy.
 This is a beautiful and haunting song composed by the Bouchard brothers, Joe and Albert, and Sandy Pearlman.
 It is the final track of Blue Öyster Cult’s 1974 Secret Treaties album, and an absolute masterpiece of progressive rock composition.

 The version of Astronomy by The Bastard Sons of Dennis is a little more produced in the opening bars than their live performances.
 They would often end a show with Astronomy, introducing it as a song that was famously covered by Metallica.
 “We wrote it, of course; ahem, cough…” Chuck would quip.

-Standing still at number five is the third Cosy Lube Turtle song.
+Climbing one place to number five is the fourth Cosy Lube Turtle song.
 This one is a cover of Blue Öyster Cult‘s Wings Wetted Down, from the 1973 Tyranny and Mutation album.

 Flicker

-Flicker had a very strong month and achieved three entries on the new Wud Records chart.
-All three came from their incredible 2002 album At Least 1000 Words.
+Flicker enjoyed a good month and achieved two of the entries on the new Wud Records chart.
+Both came from their incredible 2002 album At Least 1000 Words.

-Another reentry this month is Oily Road Hideaway at number six.
+Down three positions this month is Oily Road Hideaway at number eight.
 This is a delightful and catchy latin jazz dance.
 Oily Road Hideaway is the only track from Flicker‘s first album with programmed drums.
-It also has twin bass guitars playing in unison, with Dave on his Fender and George on the Plank.
+It also has twin bass guitars playing in unison, with Dave panned to the right on his Fender and George panned to the left on the Plank.

 A very unusual instrument called a string fish appears towards the end of the tune.
 This is a home-made creation, from the workshop of Pyg frontman Martin Dearmunn.
 A string fish is a little like a pair of dulcimers or zithers, joined together at an acute angle.
 The strings are vertical and played with fingers, like a harp.
 To play a scale, the player must alternate between the left and right side, like a kalimba.